WPM Logo

 A kit for a 4.0 ton winch has been lying around with me for ages, after all, the covers are made by me.
 With the introduction of the active winch all winches got a new, reinforced arm, which can be recognized by its rounder shape.
 Incidentally, this arm is installed in all 4.5 ton winches.
 And as Pistenking is offering a kit also of this winch, I ordered the arm together with the new winch base and the other accessories.
 So there wasn’t much left of the original kit, which I could still use.
 Fortunately the new arm fits also on the 4.0 ton winch without problems.

 Bending the sheet metal for the arm is a challenge, but luckily it worked straight away.
 I glued the parts in several stages with UHU plus endfest 300 in the oven, which facilitates precise positioning.
 For the covers, I implemented Melvin Müller's suggestion and designed reinforcement frames that I had printed out of nylon.
-These are available in the AT modellbau webshop on Shapeways.
-Magnets are glued to the bottom to hold them in closed position, and I made the hinges out of aluminum sheet metal angles, which is much more true to the original.

 The winch itself should of course be functional, otherwise I wouldn't be able to climb the said slope.
 There are only a handful of model builders who have implemented a powered winch.
 Many thanks to Adrian Humbel and Melvin Müller for their valuable tips.